pilotdeveloper/HIP/XXXX-deny-list-bill-of-rights.md

 **Appealable:** Yes - after sixty days and with demonstration that the firmware has been corrected to the factory settings, the owner may appeal with the appeal process.
 The owner must pay for the review ($50 paid in HNT) and will be on probation for life after removal.

-**Two Strikes** If an owner is caught doing this again after the appeal was approved, the hotspot will be permanently denied and never removed.
+**Two Strikes:** If an owner is caught doing this again after the appeal was approved, the hotspot will be permanently denied and never removed.

 ### 2. Farming